Nafees10/navm/spec/binarybytecode.md

 if an argument is fixed length or not is determined by its type:

-* Literal - variable length
+* Literal - treated as an int, fixed length, 8 bytes
 * LiteralInteger - fixed length, 8 bytes
 * LiteralUInteger - fixed length, 8 bytes
+* Address - fixed length, 8 bytes
 * LiteralBoolean - fixed length, 1 byte
 * LiteralString - variable length
 * Label - variable length (label name is stored)
-* Address - fixed length, 8 bytes

 ## Labels
 A label is stored as: